Nimalan2012/EE274-LLM-Compressor/README.md

 # EE274-LLM-Compressor
-This project provides a lossless compression utility for large datasets using various compression algorithms.
+This project demonstrates the implementation of LLM-based compression integrated with SCL's (Stanford Compression Library) arithmetic coder, for lossless data compression using language models.
 The primary script, llm_compressor.py, facilitates the compression and decompression of data.

 ## Installation & Setup
 For the best performance (and access to GPUs), we recommend running this project on **Google Colab**.
 Other supported runtimes are **Apple MPS** (macOS) and **CPU-only** for small tests.